openebs-archive/openebs-docs/docs/cstor.md

-For Statefulsets, snapshots are created against each PV.
+For StatefulSet, snapshots are created against each PV.
 For creating a clone, any one snapshot is used in the volumeClaimTemplates specification.
-Kubernetes will launch the PVs for all the statefulset pods from the chosen snapshot.
-Example specification for creating a clone out of snapshot for a statefulset application is shown below.
+Kubernetes will launch the PVs for all the StatefulSet pods from the chosen snapshot.
+Example specification for creating a clone out of snapshot for a StatefulSet application is shown below.